reStrike-d-o-o/reStrike_VTA_Cursor/docs/requirements/ui-design-document.md

   - Designed for use with StreamDeck or similar devices
   - Mappable keys via Settings UI (e.g. Ctrl+Alt+1 = Start Replay)

+- **Flag Display**
+  - Flags automatically load and display based on IOC codes
+  - Fallback to emoji flags if image files are missing
+  - Optimized loading for performance with 253+ flag images

 ## Visual Design Elements & Color Scheme

 - **Dark Theme**